robspassky/sqlshell/src/docs/users-guide.md

 >   to the screen.
 Legal values are, in order of verbosity: `error`, `info`,
 >   `verbose`, `warning`, `debug`. **Default:** `info`
 >
+> * `maxbinary`: How many bytes or characters to display from binary (BLOB,
+>   CLOB, LONGVARCHAR, etc.) columns.
+For non-character columns like BLOBs,
+>   the bytes are displayed as two-character hexadecimal strings.
+If this
+>   setting is 0, then SQLShell will not retrieve binary values and will display
+>   placeholder strings like `<binary>` and `<clob>`, instead. **Default:** 0
+>
+> * `maxcompletions`: The maximum number of possible completions to show.
+>   This setting comes into play when you press the TAB key to complete a
+>   string, and there are multiple possible completions for the string.
+>   SQLShell will display up to `maxcompletions` of those possible completions,
+>   in a columnar form, on the screen.
+If this setting is 0, then SQLShell
+>   will display all of the possible completions.  **Default:** 30
+>
 > * `maxhistory`: Sets the maximum number of entries in the command history.
 >   **Default:** A really large number (the largest possible signed 32-bit
 >   integer, 2147483647).